AnnaJiang1308/mimic4_sepsis/README.md

     - Refer to [select_patients_cohort.sql](/sql/select_patients_cohort.sql) for extraction methods
     - ***Inclusion criteria:***
       - patients meeting sepsis-3 definition
-      - only first ICU visit per each patient
+      - only the first ICU visit per each patient
-      - patients over age 18
+      - patients over the age 18
       - patients initially admitted to the Medical Intensive Care Unit (MICU) for the homogeneity of our patient cohort
-      - data up to 24 hours before and 48 hours after presumed sepsis onset
+      - data up to 24 hours before and 48 hours after the presumed sepsis onset
     - ***Exclusion criteria:***
       - patients who stayed less than 12 hours in icu
       - patients who did not have recorded vital signs for more than 6 hours